6 STEPS TO PREPARING A SUSTAINABILITY REPORT

 Once you complete the final text, it is time to put the report into the design layout.

 Pay attention to the report’s design.
-Visualization of the information is very important for effective communication of the report.
+Visualization of information is very important for effective communication of the report.

 - It is important to accent: